plokk/csb-2021-project-1/README.md

 # csb-2021-project-1
 Project for CSB 2021

 ## Warning!
-The purpose for this project is to demonstrate security vulnerabilities in Django environment, including:
+The purpose of this project is to demonstrate security vulnerabilities in Django environment, including:
 - SQL injections
 - Cross-site scripting (XSS)
 - Leaked secrets